 This course is the first part of the General Physics tandem, which are algebra-based physics courses taught mostly to Biology and Pre-Health majors.
-While there are no prerequisites for the course, you will be expected to use algebra, geometry, and trigonometry in order to solve problems.
+You will be expected to competently use algebra, geometry, and trigonometry in order to solve problems.